usnistgov/oscal-xproc3/xspec/readme.md

 ### Schematron XSpec

 This is the first implementation of XSpec for Schematron that we have seen under XProc 3.0.
-Like the XSLT XSpec, Schematron XSpec as supported by the downloaded packages were *almost* without modification.
+Like the XSLT XSpec, Schematron XSpec as supported by the downloaded packages work with only a few adjustments.

 Notes on the Schematron XSpec implementation are [here](schematron-xspec.md).